Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks: Discussion

 \subsection{Regulation of planetesimal formation efficiency}

-In our simulations, approximately 10--80\% of dust inflowing into the planetesimal-forming region is converted into planetesimals.
-Assuming a disk gas mass of $\sim 0.1M_{\odot}$ and dust-to-gas mass ratio of 0.01, on the order of $100M_{\oplus}$ of dust can potentially be supplied, forming $\sim10$--$80M_{\oplus}$ of planetesimals.
-This mass is sufficient for forming multiple super-Earths.
+In our simulations, approximately 10--80\% of the dust flowing into the planetesimal-forming region is converted into planetesimals.
+Assuming a disk gas mass of $\sim 0.1M_{\odot}$ and a dust-to-gas mass ratio of 0.01, on the order of $100M_{\oplus}$ of dust can potentially be supplied, forming $\sim10$--$80M_{\oplus}$ of planetesimals.
+This mass is sufficient for the formation of multiple super-Earths.

 However, there may be some processes that regulate the dust supply to the inner regions.
 For instance, pressure maxima in the disk outer regions may trap the drifting dust particles, suppressing the dust supply to the inner regions \citep[e.g.,][]{Pinilla+2012,Dullemond+2018}.
 Variations in $v_{\rm frag}$ caused by changes in dust composition across the snowline can also affect the dust mass flux into the inner disk.
 If icy dust is stickier than silicate dust, the dust supply from the outer regions can be enhanced, since larger particles drift faster.
 On the other hand, recent studies have indicated that the adhesion of icy dust is not necessarily higher than that of silicate dust \citep{Gundlach+2018,Musiolik&Wurm2019}.
 If icy dust is more fragile than silicate dust, the inward dust mass flux would be reduced, thereby decreasing the amount of planetesimals formed in the inner regions.